Rotation Symmetry-Protected Topological Phases of Fermions: Generalities

 The crystalline equivalence principle is expected to hold for fermionic topological phases too.
 We now state the precise form of the correspondence for rotation FSPT phases:

-\fbox{ \parbox{0.94\columnwidth}{The $C_n \times G$ SPT classification for $\vr^n=(\pm 1)^{N_f}$ is equivalent to $\Z_n\times G$ SPT classification with $\mb{g}^n=(\mp 1)^{(n-1)N_f}$, where $\mb{g}$ is the generator of $\Z_n$.} }
+\fbox{ \parbox{0.94\columnwidth}{The $C_n \times G$ SPT classification for $\vr^M=(\pm 1)^{N_f}$ is equivalent to $\Z_M\times G$ SPT classification with $\mb{g}^M=(\mp 1)^{(M-1)N_f}$, where $\mb{g}$ is the generator of $\Z_M$.} }

+That is, for even $M$, the two possible extensions of $C_M$ by the fermion parity get swapped, when mapped to internal $\Z_M$ symmetry.
 Intuitively, the difference should be attributed to the topological spin of fermions, i.e. a $2\pi$ rotation results in $-1$ phase factor.
 A similar twist of signs is known to occur for the correspondence between reflection symmetry and time-reversal symmetry.
+This correspondence is obtained from all the examples that we work out.
+We do not have a mathematically rigorous proof without working out individual examples.